 CIG Asset Management, Inc.

-CIG provides fee-based investment management and comprehensive financial planning or consulting to its clients.
 The firm imposes a minimum account size of $100,000 for its services.

 CIG Asset Management Background

 CIG Asset Management was formed in 1997 by Osman R. Minkara.
 It is a wholly-owned subsidiary of CIG Capital Advisors, which is in turn owned by Minkara.
-The firm can offer seven advisors, with one certified financial planner (CFP) and one chartered financial analyst (CFA) among them.

-CIG Asset Management Investment Philosophy
+CIG Asset Management Investing Philosophy

 CIG Asset Management’s investment approach is centered around strategic asset allocation.
 This practice involves setting long-term allocation targets for various asset classes and periodically rebalancing portfolios when necessary to return to these targets.
 The firm will work with clients to establish an appropriate level of risk and their required return rate.
 Only then can it put together these target allocations accordingly.